dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ### Installing PostgreSQL

+In general, the database may be deployed on the same node as dCache or on some dedicated machine with db-specific hardware.
+The decision involves trade-offs beyond the scope of this chapter; however, to keep this chapter simple, we are assuming the database will run on the same machine as the dCache services that use it.
+Please remember that, wherever you choose to deploy the database, it must be tuned for optimal performance for the available hardware.
+Without doing this, you will see poor performance as PostgreSQL typically experiences very poor performance with its default configuration.

 To keep this simple, we are assuming that the database will run on the same machine as the dCache services that use it.

+First we install PostgreSQL's "Building Project" yum repository:

 > postgresql-setup --initdb
 >